 Strategy: Gradual Adjustment– Since this time of year we “Spring Forward,” we need to anticipate it by “Hopping Back” in the days leading up to the change.
 For kids 2 to 5 years old, I recommend starting this process 3 days before the time change and making adjustments in 20-minute increments.
 This means moving bedtime (and naptime) earlier by 20 minutes per day.
 For kids over age 5, I recommend starting just 2 day before and making the change in 30-minute increments.

 Be Realistic – The younger the child, the more difficult the time change can be for them.
 Once your child is over 3 years old and has well-established, good sleep habits, they are able to tolerate the change more easily.
 Having a solid foundation of good sleep habits is the key to breezing through the time changes easily.
 Once your child’s body builds up that muscle memory - that need for sleep - sleep schedules aren’t as fragile and can’t be thrown off as easily.
-If you need help with this, check out my online course for kids over age 2.5.
+If you need help with this, check out my free Toddler Sleep Masterclass for kids over 2.5 years old.